 Many gardeners would love to grow their own fruit trees, but don’t have the space for them.
 Or perhaps they have plenty of space in a cool climate, but have their heart set on growing bananas.
 Luckily for such gardeners, it is possible to grow a wide variety of fruit trees in containers (or pots).
+Many plants and trees can actually grow in containers without much issue.
 The trick is, like any plant, to combine the right variety, the right container, good soil, and watchful care.

 The ideal final container size for a fruit tree is anywhere from 10 to 15 gallons.
 This size makes it large enough to handle a tree, but small enough to be moved around.
 However, you don’t want to plant your brand new baby fruit tree in a 15-gallon container; it’s best to start with a 5 to 7 gallon pot.
 As with any other potted plant, you’ll want to transfer it to a larger container when it starts to become root-bound.
 You’ll know that’s happening when vertical growth slows or stops altogether.